 I recently spoke with Toe Su Aung, the 2013 President of the Association and Chair of its Board of Directors, about the status of Trademarks in Asia.
 Aung is General Counsel, Anti-Illicit Trade at BATMark Limited, a subsidiary of British American Tobacco, based in London, where she was previously Head of Intellectual Property.

 Grimley: What are the most important trademark issues/developments in the Asia market in 2014?

-Aung: “INTA is composed of more than 6,400 member organizations.
+Aung: “INTA consists of more than 6,400 member organizations.
 It’s a mixture of law firms and brand owners.
 Our key objective is to represent the interests of brand owners and consumers.
 One particularly widespread issue that effects both brand owners and consumers is counterfeiting.
 Asia is major source of counterfeit goods globally.
-The problem has been greatly proliferated by the Internet too as it provides counterfeiters with easy access to consumers who, when making an online purchase, aren’t able to thoroughly inspect an item before making a purchase.
+The problem has been greatly proliferated by the Internet too.
+It provides counterfeiters with easy access to consumers who, when making an online purchase, aren’t able to thoroughly inspect an item before making a purchase.

 Grimley: Why is Asia of particular importance to INTA?

-Aung: “Asia is a huge, vastly expanding market, where consumers are very sophisticated.
+Aung: “Asia is a huge, vastly expanding market, where very sophisticated consumers exist.
 INTA members both based in Asia and abroad are either already heavily invested in the region (often through their supply chain) or simply eager to access these booming consumer markets.
 So it’s important to be present and active in Asia.”

 Grimley: How much of an increase has INTA seen in Asia trademark issues over the past few years among lawyers and companies?